computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

       description: Milestone 3 - Implement a published baseline
       due_date: 2018-04-11T11:00:00EST
     -
-      description: Milestone 4 - Submit your project writeup and a pitch video.
+      description: Milestone 4 - Submit your project writeup and prepare a final project presentation.
 Finish one of your extensions the public baseline (no late days allowed)
       due_date: 2018-04-18T11:00:00EST
     -
       description: Vote on your favorite projects from the class